bobwares/SQL-Generation-Agent/ai/tasks/TASK - Generate Normalized Tables.task.md

 ## Acceptance Criteria
 * Expected Outputs were created.
 * Each file contains a metadata header block.
-* Uses `CREATE TABLE IF NOT EXISTS` statements valid for PostgreSQL 16.
+* Uses `CREATE TABLE IF NOT EXISTS` statements valid for select dialect.
 * Implements all keys, constraints, and indexes required by the JSON schema.
 * Naming conventions, timestamp format, and directory layout match project standards.
 * `project_root/db/README.md` gains a short “Domain Migration” section describing how to execute the migration and smoke tests locally.